robrich/docker-hands-on-workshop/02-Hello-Docker/start/README.md

    **Pro tip:** Rather than copying and pasting the text, type each step instead.
 You'll become much more familiar with the new technology this way.

-3. Add this line:
+3. Add this line to set the current directory inside the image:

    ```
    WORKDIR /app
    ```

    This says "I want my process to start from the `/app` directory."
 It will create the directory if it doesn't exist.
+This is the directory inside the image.

 4. Next line: